-We have shown that for the investment opportunities to improve it is sufficient that the covariance of the new security's returns with existing assets is relatively small in absolute value or negative.
-For example, it seems likely that long term bonds with coupons based on a mortality index would also improve investment opportunities, even if the risk and return were below equity levels.
+Actually, the new securities need not be cat bonds.
+It is sufficient that the covariance of their returns with existing assets is zero.
+For example, it seems likely that long term bonds with coupons based on a mortality index would also improve investment opportunities.
 Thus the mean-variance model provides a rational for the demand for new insurance based securities.
-That is, all investors will now demand portfolios on the new capital market line1.
-The insurance press reports that investors (so far) like cat bonds.
+That is, all investors will now demand portfolios on the new capital market line.10 The insurance press reports that investors (so far) like cat bonds.
 Some issues have been described as over-subscribed.
 This behavior seems to be consistent with the model.